numaproj/numaflow-go/pkg/sinker/examples/failure_sink/README.md

 # Failure Sink Example

-For each message received, sink will create a failure response, containing id in the message.
+For each message received, sink will create a `failure` response, containing id in the message.
-This sink is used by Numaflow E2E testing for testing retry strategy.
+The [Retry Strategy](https://numaflow.numaproj.io/user-guide/sinks/retry-strategy/) decides how Numaflow responds to the failed messages.